Bill Williams Awesome Oscillator Strategy — What Is It?

 In other words, if the awesome oscillator is above the zero line, the market is currently bullish but momentum could shift towards being bearish.
 Conversely, if the awesome oscillator is below the zero line, the market is currently bearish; however, momentum could shift towards bullish.

 Traders can use the information supplied by the awesome oscillator to forecast market momentum and whether the prevailing trend will continue or reverse.

 However, don’t use the Awesome indicator alone as there will be many false signals; you must combine it with other trading tools to improve the odds of successful trades.
 With this in mind, here are the three ways to use the indicator:

 A bullish zero-line crossover is when the awesome oscillator goes from below to above the zero line.
 Be sure the trend is already confirmed to be in an uptrend before using the bullish crossover signal:

 A bearish crossover is when the indicator goes from above to below the zero line.
-Use the signal only if the market has been confirmed to be in a downtrend
+Bill Williams recommends to use the signal only if the market has been confirmed to be in a downtrend.

 A bullish twin peak is when there are two peaks in momentum below the zero line.
 The second peak must be smaller than the first, and the green bar closer to the zero line.
 Trade only in a confirmed uptrend.

 A bearish twin peak is when there are two peaks in momentum above the zero line.
 The second peak must be smaller than the first, and the red bar closer to the zero line.
 Trade only in a confirmed downtrend.